chevah/geck/content/testing.rst

 The external services are "black boxes", as we don't have access to their internal structure.

-They test the integration with external services, and at some extend they are integration tests.
+They test the integration with external services, and to some extent they are integration tests.

 Due to interaction with external system, system tests are slower than unit or integration tests.

-While configuring external systems, take special care to avoid side effects or leaving the system in an inconsistent tests that will not allow other tests to execute.
+While configuring external systems, take special care to avoid side effects or leaving the system in an inconsistent state that will not allow other tests to execute.
 At the end of the test, leave the system in the same state as the one from the start.